 If the DIY is thinking ahead to some Survival scenario, then we can tell you from very real firsthand experience; you are not going to have access to any of the chemicals suggested above, and, more importantly, the effectiveness of plain charcoal will compare favorably with any activated charcoal in whatever emergency should come your way, as long as the final powder is sterile.
 See CharcoalTimes newsletter June 2012 (Uganda 2012 Adventure) In the meantime, save yourself a lot of unnecessary grief, and don't let your good intentions turn some would-be charcoal enthusiast against this most benign of natural remedies, with some reckless chemistry gone wrong.

-How can you make activated charcoal?
+Are you thinking of making activated charcoal?
 In review, whether steam activated or chemical activated, it is best not to try.
-How can you make regular charcaol, is another matter.
+How can you make regular charcaol?
+That is a much more simple procedure.
 Click HERE for a step by step description.